logan-gall/IndoorLocationModeling/README.md

 ### `dockerfile`, `cloudbuild.yaml`, `requirements.txt`

-These are required files in order to host the github repository as a Google Cloud Run web applicaiton.
+These are required files in order to host the github repository as a Google Cloud Run web application.
 This web application can be accessed by going to https://z.umn.edu/IndoorLocationTrackingModel or https://indoorlocationmodeling-559928205854.us-central1.run.app/ .
-This website may take a few minutes to load intially, as it has to read the model file and load data.
+This website may take a few minutes to load initially, as it has to read the model file and load data.

 ## Acknowledgements